SomeWeekendReading/someweekendreading.github.io/_posts/2020-10-24-in-autumn-in-new-england-thoughts-turn-to.md

 At lower altitudes, Pontoosuc Lake and the view of the mountains from [The Clark](https://www.clarkart.edu/).
 (The photo doesn't _quite_ capture how beautiful the leaves falling at The Clark were; every gust of wind brought a huge hail of leaves down.
-Your Weekend Editor is a crappy photographer.)
+Your Weekend Editor is a crappy photographer.
+Hint: the mouse-over hovertext for each picture gives you the caption; each picture is a link to a larger version.)

 Even something as simple as a backyard tree at the house of our friends, illuminated by a sunset, was something to make one pause.